 How to make vegan cauliflower cheese

-Bring a large saucepan of water to the boil then add the cauliflower florets.
 Cook for 5 minutes or until just starting to become tender.
 Drain in a colander and set aside.

 Using the same saucepan (with all the water drained away), melt the butter on low/medium heat.
 Add the flour and combine well, cooking over the heat for a minute to form a paste.

 After a minute, add in around one third of the plant-based milk.
 Use a whisk to gently whisk the mixture until it comes together and thickens, making sure there are no lumps.
-Feel free to remove the pan from the heat at any point while you do this.

-Once combined, gradually whisk in the rest of the milk and add the mustard, nutritional yeast, cider vinegar, nutmeg, salt, and pepper.
+Once combined, gradually whisk in the rest of the milk and add the nutritional yeast, mustard, cider vinegar, nutmeg, salt, and pepper.
 Continue to whisk for a few minutes over the heat to thicken the sauce.

 Once cooked, the consistency should be creamy and fairly thick.
 If you want it thinner, simply whisk in a little more liquid.
 Adjust the seasoning (I sometimes add a little more mustard) and turn off the heat.

 Pour around a quarter of the sauce into a deep ovenproof dish.
 Add the cauliflower pieces, then cover with the rest of the sauce.
-If including grated vegan cheese, sprinkle this over the top.

-Bake in a preheated oven for around 20 minutes or until starting to turn golden brown.
 If you want some extra colour and crispiness on top, switch to the grill for a few minutes towards the end of cooking.
-Remove from the oven, allow to cool slightly, and serve.

-Serving suggestions for vegan cauliflower cheese
+Serving suggestions

 Recipe FAQ